h4ckthepl4net/simple-blog/README.md

 to start the project

-`npm start` will start all services with profile named 'dev' and with `/backend/config/.env.dev` file, there is also a profile named 'prod' but it is not configured yet
+`npm start` will start all backend services (PHP/MySQL) with profile named 'dev' and with `/backend/config/.env.dev` file, (there is also a profile named 'prod' but it is not configured yet), and after successfull launch of containers it will serve react.js frontend app with webpack-dev-server

 # API Container